@ Penn State University

 Working at the Intersection of Chemistry, Biology, and Bacteria

-The lab welcomes new grad students Nushrat (CHEM) and Nick (MCIBS)!
+The lab welcomes new BMMB grad students Ari and Haiyun and chemistry grad student Joe!

 About the Weinert Lab